LauraL211/DataStructuresAndConcurrency/MTUSep24DSC/README.md

 # MTUSep24DSC
 # We love finding a hidden gem of Lab 1 within a folder for file handling - Questions to be answered and probably saved in LaurasLabWork Folder
-# I updated the filename string as it was causing errors since my destination was different to yours
+# I updated the filename string as it was causing errors since my destination was different to yours for FileHandling

+# Lab1_Java_Collections_Excercises
 # Q1: I was able to display the linked list of names as normal.
 I also manipuldated the list by iterating through to add or remove names as desired
 # Q2: I was able to use the two different sets to display the names after using an iterator.
 #     What was discovered is that the treeset displays the names randomly while the hashset stick to the order they were added in originally.